Planting in water is different:

 - Grow from below water level with stem, leaves and flowers showing on or above the water.

-- Place the rooted baskets on a shelf of a pond with a man-made liner or plant in the edge of a clay pond.
+- Place the rooted baskets on a shelf of a pond with a liner or plant into the edge of a clay pond.

 2 types of shelf plants: